dashkevych/goedemorgen-child/README.md

 # Goedemorgen Child Theme

-The Goedemorgen Child Theme is a starter blank child theme for WordPress Goedemorgen theme.
+The Goedemorgen Child Theme is a starter blank child theme for <a href="https://goedemorgenwp.com/" target="_blank">Goedemorgen WordPress theme</a>.

 ## Renaming *(optional)*